-The Brewster Council on Aging are our landlords, and we have a wonderful, symbiotic relationship with them.
-We buy fresh fruits and vegetables that they add to their distribution to several elderly people who live in Brewster.
-In addition, we donate paper goods of various kinds, as well as give monetary support for special programs.
+The Brewster Council on Aging is our landlord, and we have a wonderful, symbiotic relationship with them.
+We donate paper goods of various kinds that they add to their distribution to several elderly people who live in Brewster.
+In addition we give monetary support for special programs.

 The Ekklesia Society was established in 1996 as a result of the drift of the western Anglican churches from Biblical faith.
 Genuine Biblical faith includes fidelity to the historic teaching of who God is and how we are to live.
 Key elements of this are both evangelism and care for the poor.
 Ekklesia has fostered relationships among leaders in the global south and churches still aligned with orthodox theology and practice in North America and served as a catalyst for many development projects.